G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: The Monodromy Condition

 \end{thm}

 We will prove this in \S\ref{ss:proofmonodromy}.
 The key idea is to control the $p$-divisibility of terms in a series relating $N_\infty$ to $N_1$.

-\begin{defn} Let $\fP$ be a $G$-Kisin module with coefficients in a $\Lambda$-algebra $A$ such that $p A =0$.
+\begin{defn} Let $\fP$ be a $G$-Kisin module with coefficients in a $\Lambda$-algebra $A$ of characteristic $p$.
 Let $C$ correspond to $\varphi_\fP$ upon choice of trivialization.
-We say that $\fP$ satisfies the mod-$p$ monodromy condition provided that $L_1(C)$ has a zero of order $h_\mu-1$ at $u=p$. \end{defn}
+We say that $\fP$ satisfies the mod-$p$ monodromy condition provided that $L_1(C)$ has a zero of order at least $h_\mu-1$ at $u=p$. \end{defn}

 It is straightforward to verify that this notion is independent of the choice of trivialization, and equivalent to the condition that $\frac{dC}{du} C^{-1} \in \frac{1}{u} \g_{\fS_A}$.

 \begin{cor} Assume $h_\mu < p-1$ and that $R[1/p]$ is reduced.
 The base change $\fP \otimes_{\fS_R} \fS_{R/ (p,I_{N_\infty})}$ satisfies the mod-$p$ monodromy condition. \end{cor}